EI2030/Low-power-E-Paper-OS/README.md

 "The resulting high energy density means a large amount of energy can be stored in a comparably smaller amount of space, an important consideration for applications in fuel storage and energy transport."

-By integrating a high efficiency solar DC-DC charger, such as the TI [BQ24074](https://www.adafruit.com/product/4755): "Automatic charging current tracking for high efficiency use of any wattage solar panel"
+By integrating a high efficiency solar DC-DC charger, such as the TI [BQ24074](https://www.adafruit.com/product/4755): "Automatic charging current tracking for high efficiency use of any wattage solar panel"...

-And the most efficient microcontroller in terms of microamp per megahertz (uA/mhz), the Ambiq Apollo4, you have a very compact "box."
+...and the most efficient microcontroller in terms of microamp per megahertz (uA/mhz), the Ambiq Apollo4, you have a very compact "box."
 Carbon, Meet Nitrogen.
 I didn't invent this pairing.
 Countless others before me actually built a working prototype.
 I'm just explaining the trend.
 Now a cube requires 8 bonds.
 To ship this "box", it needs a display.
 Enter memory in pixel.
 For it to be ubiquitous, it probably needs a long-range modem, such as LoRa or nB-IoT.

 So far that's only 4.
 But enough for a diagram: